Degree Program Requirements

 Program Specific Application Requirements

-The Master's in European and Mediterranean Studies is a highly individualized interdisciplinary program in the social sciences and humanities.
-Masters students choose one of three tracks for specialization: European Culture and Society; European Politics and Policy; or Mediterranean Studies.
+The Master of Arts in European and Mediterranean Studies is a highly individualized interdisciplinary program in the social sciences and humanities.
 The flexible degree requirements allows students to tailor their studies according to their interests across a range of disciplines, including history; political science; cultural studies; anthropology; art history; French, Italian, German, Irish, the Mediterranean, and other area studies.
 In addition to CEMS' courses, students are encouraged to take courses at other departments and area studies programs.